How to Drive Demand, Create Loyal Fans, and Grow Your Business on Facebook

 To post on your Facebook Page, look for the white box below your cover photo that says “Write something …” and simply begin typing.
 When your update is ready to go (after a proofread, of course), hit “Share Now”.
 From this field, you can also add a photo or video, tag a product or location, run a poll, or schedule or backdate your post if you so choose.

 If you’ve done any sort of social media marketing before, you understand the necessity of keeping image sizes handy.

-As we covered in the setup of your Page, there are a few types of images you can post to Facebook, each with their own size specifications:
+As we covered in your Page setup, there are a few types of images you can post to Facebook, each with their own size specifications:

-One of the easiest ways to start populating your Facebook Page with content is to share the blog posts you write.
-You shouldn’t share every blog post you create, but instead pick those you know will resonate with your Facebook audience and hopefully get shared by your followers.
+One of the easiest ways to start populating your Facebook Page with content is to share the blog posts you publish.
+You shouldn’t share every blog post you create, but instead, pick those you know will resonate with your Facebook audience and hopefully get shared by your followers.

 To post a link, begin the same way you would create a text post.
 Write a sentence or two and paste in your link.
 As opposed to summarizing the blog post in your copy, come up with a relatable or witty statement (as long as it’s in line with your brand voice) that would intrigue someone to learn more.

 Speaking of, remember to include a compelling meta description with each blog post you write.
-As you can see in the image above, Facebook automatically pull this in to describe your link.
+Facebook automatically pulls this in to describe your link.

 If you’re looking to tell a story on Facebook, video is likely your best option.
 Recently, video has gained a lot of buzz, especially considering the Facebook algorithm now prioritizes both live video and longer videos with high completion rates in users’ News Feeds.
 In fact, a Facebook exec predicted the social media platform will be all video by 2021.

-Next, you’ll be prompted to add some text to your post, enter a title, and add a few tags.
+Next, you’ll be prompted to add a title, tags, and some text to your post.
+You can also add it to a playlist.
 As with Facebook links, use this text to entice your audience to watch the video.

-Have you ever noticed the small white words at the bottom of a video, narrating in real time?
-This sort of closed captioning is created with an SRT file, which you can upload to the “Captions” tab.
+Click along the navigation on the right side to choose your video thumbnail and add subtitles and captions.
 Considering Facebook auto-plays videos without sound (and almost 90% of videos are watched without sound), SRT files are a smart choice to make sure your video is understood by those scrolling through their News Feed on a mobile device.

 Aside from pre-produced video, Facebook Live is another option to explore multimedia content.
-Facebook Live is a feature that allows live-streaming capabilities to users via their smartphone.
+Facebook Live is a feature that allows live-streaming capabilities to users on their desktop or smartphone.
 It’s available to any Facebook user, but is particularly appealing to brands who want to capture the culture of their company and form authentic relationships with their followers.

-Now that everything is set up, press the blue “Go Live” button.
-To keep your viewers engaged, ask questions and encourage them to respond in the comments.
+When you do go Live, keep your viewers engaged by asking questions and encouraging them to respond in the comments.
 Every few minutes, re-introduce yourself and explain the purpose of the video in case new viewers join.
 For inspiration, check out some of the best Facebook Lives we’ve ever seen.